Please note that this project is no longer live.

-This is the blog for a joint project between Edinburgh University Library Special Collections and the Fergusson Gallery, Perth to catalogue, preserve and make available three significant collections relating to movement, dance, gymnastics and physical education in Scotland and beyond.
-The project runs until July 2020 and is funded by the Wellcome Trust’s Research Resources scheme.
+Originally a 2 year project, the project was extended twice during its lifetime to allow for a change in staffing resource and due to the impact of the COVID-19 global pandemic.
+It was a collaborative project between Edinburgh University Library Special Collections and the Fergusson Gallery, Perth to catalogue, preserve and make available three significant collections relating to movement, dance, gymnastics and physical education in Scotland and beyond.

 - The archives of Margaret Morris Movement International

 Margaret Morris (1891-1980) established her own system for dance training, Margaret Morris Movement, which focuses on breathing techniques, posture and strength training with co-ordinated movements.
 Margaret Morris Movement International works today with people with mental and physical disabilities using Morris’s systems and techniques.

 - The records of Dunfermline College of Physical Education